 When Customer submits a new ticket, the Lightstream SOC will generate and complete this ticket, providing Customer with a ticket number.
-If Customer calls about an existing ticket, Customer should preferably state the ticket number when making the call, allowing Lightstream to quickly retrieve all information to assist Customer as quickly as possible.
+When calling on an existing ticket, Customer is advised to have the ticket number on-hand when making the call, allowing Lightstream to quickly retrieve all information to assist Customer as quickly as possible.

-Q...lightstream

 A ticket number consists of a string of random alphanumeric characters.
 Any communication by phone is logged and appended by Lightstream to the ticket history.
-Ticket updates are also sent to the contact person by email.
+Ticket updates are also sent to the contact person by email for audit and verification purposes.